fvchloe/fvchloe/README.md

 THE HEIRS

-Kim Tan (Lee Min-ho) is a wealthy heir to a large Korean conglomerate called Jeguk Group.
-He was exiled to the U.S. by his half-brother Kim Won (Choi Jin-hyuk), who tries to take control of the family business.
-While in the States, he meets Cha Eun-sang (Park Shin-hye), who went there to look for her sister.
-Despite being engaged to Yoo Rachel (Kim Ji-won), a fellow heiress, Kim Tan, soon falls in love with Eun-sang.
-When Kim Tan returns to Korea, his former best friend turned enemy Choi Young-do (Kim Woo-bin) begins picking on Eun-sang to irritate Tan.
-Tension ensues when Young-do also falls in love with Eun-sang, and Kim Tan is forced to choose between his responsibility of pursuing the family business or love.
+Kim Tan (Lee Min-ho) is a wealthy heir of the Jeguk Group, a significant Korean corporation.
+His half-brother Kim Won (Choi Jin-hyuk), who is attempting to take over the family business, exiled him to the United States.
+He meets Cha Eun-sang (Park Shin-hye) in the United States, who is looking for her sister.
+Despite being engaged to Yoo Rachel (Kim Ji-won), Eun-sang falls in love with Kim Tan, a fellow heiress.
+When Kim Tan returns to Korea, Choi Young-do (Kim Woo-bin), his former best friend turned nemesis, begins picking on Eun-sang to aggravate Tan.
+When Young-do falls in love with Eun-sang, tensions rise, and Kim Tan is forced to choose between his family's company and his love life.

 -----------------------------------------------------------